ahmedalaminn/ahmedalaminn/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on my iOS app and a ML model for fantasy football
+- 🔭 I’m currently working on an iOS app
-- 🌱 I’m currently learning full-stack deployment and machine learning
+- 🌱 I’m currently learning full-stack development and machine learning
 - 👯 I’m looking to collaborate on anything software engineering!
-- 💬 Ask me about anything!
+- ⚡ Fun fact: My favorite snack is a chocolate chip cookie

 - 📫 How to reach me: email! ahmedalamin957@gmail.com
-- ⚡ Fun fact: My favorite snack is a chocolate chip cookie

 ![LeetCode Stats](https://leetcard.jacoblin.cool/ahmedalaminn?theme=dark&font=Nobile&ext=heatmap)